UPDATED, January 5, 2022

-Many people may turn to treadmill training as a great way to boost their calorie burn.
-By using a treadmill, specifically a NordicTrack incline treadmill, you may burn more calories when combined with frequent workouts and adhering to a diet, according to a study (1).
+Many people may turn to treadmill training as a way to try and boost their calorie burn.
+By using a treadmill––specifically an incline treadmill––you may be able to burn more calories when combined with frequent workouts and adhering to a diet, according to a study (1).

-A NordicTrack Incline Treadmill Can Burn More Calories
+An Incline Treadmill May Help You To Burn More Calories

-There are three NordicTrack Incline Treadmills for you to choose from, and all of them have an incline range of -6% to 40%, as well as many other technical features which are the same.
+There are two NordicTrack incline treadmills for you to choose from, and all of them have an incline range of -6% up to 40%, as well as many other technical features that are the same.

-Ways To Utilize An Incline Treadmill To Ramp Up Your Burn
+Ways To Utilize An Incline Treadmill To Focus More On Potential Calorie Burn

-Unless you are a regular hill runner, you may likely find it difficult to go at higher incline levels for more than a few minutes at a time, especially if you are maxing out at 40% incline.
+Unless you are a regular hill runner, you may likely find it difficult to work out at higher incline levels for more than a few minutes at a time, especially if you are maxing out at a 40% incline.
 To help you utilize your incline treadmill and avoid burning out too quickly, try these training ideas so you can focus more on your potential calorie burn.

 Push Your Hill Intervals

-Many runners dread running intervals, whether for speed work or for incline training.
-But, unlike outdoor intervals, hill intervals on your incline treadmill will be cushioned and have less impact on your joints.
-You may also take your hill intervals at a walking pace as you alternate between high incline levels and more moderate ones for great calorie burn.
+Many runners dread running intervals, whether for speed-work or for incline training.
+But, unlike outdoor intervals, hill intervals on your incline treadmill will be better cushioned and reduce the force on your knees (5).